mrehman29/cloudmonkey-interoute/README-MODIFICATION-INSTRUCTIONS.md

     git pull upstream master

-This will create some conflicts which will require manual edits, then 'git commit' these edits in the branch.
-Also edit `README.md` to change the Cloudmonkey version number.
+This will create some conflicts which will require manual edits.
+Also edit `README.md` to change the Cloudmonkey version number, and change the modification date for the intro string "[MODIFIED FOR INTEROUTE VDC 2015-03-28]" in `cloudmonkey.py`.
+Now 'git commit' these edits in the branch:

     git commit -a -m "Modified Cloudmonkey v5.3.1 for Interoute"